dpapp-github/alfonso/README.md

 ## A fast, open-source Matlab solver for conic optimization

-`alfonso` is an open-source (Octave-compatible) Matlab package for solving convex optimization problems in conic form.
+`alfonso` is an open-source (Octave-compatible) Matlab package for solving convex optimization problems in conic form, created by Dávid Papp and Sercan Yıldız.
 It enables optimization over any convex cone as long as a suitable barrier is available for either the cone or its dual.
 This includes many nonsymmetric cones, for example, hyperbolicity cones and their duals (such as sum-of-squares cones), semidefinite and second-order cone representable cones, power cones, and the exponential cone.
 It also offers performance advantages for problems whose symmetric cone programming representation requires a large number of auxiliary variables or has a special structure that can be exploited in the barrier computation.

+The interfaces of the software are described in the accompanying software paper
+> D. Papp and S. Yıldız. alfonso: Matlab package for nonsymmetric conic optimization. arXiv:2101.04274 [https://arxiv.org/abs/2101.04274](https://arxiv.org/abs/2101.04274)

 The package also includes an implementation of the sum-of-squares optimization algorithm based on non-symmetric conic optimization and polynomial interpolants presented in: